A local AI for Gramps?

 Conclusion

-This addition is not useful for the typical use of Phonex (phonetic comparison of names).
-It adds complexity without clear benefits for comparison or search.
-However, if you have a very specific need (e.g., numeric representation for a custom algorithm), it might make sense—but you should thoroughly document and test its impact.
+This addition is not useful for the classic use of Phonex (phonetic comparison of names).
+It adds complexity without providing a clear benefit for comparison or search.
+However, if you have a very specific need (e.g., numerical representation for a custom algorithm), it could make sense — but then it would need to be well-documented and tested for its impact.

-For the code tested in Gramps and oriented toward ‘French’, it’s acceptable; AI validates it (phew, I’m lucky!).
+For the “old” code (2010) tested in Gramps and oriented toward ‘French’, it works; the AI validates it (phew, I’m lucky!).

 Just: